MuhammadBilal64/DevFlow/README.md

 DevFlow is a backend platform for team collaboration and project management built with ASP.NET Core.

-The project follows Clean Architecture and CQRS principles and is designed to evolve into a scalable foundation for workspace management, project tracking, workflow automation, notifications, and analytics.
+The project follows **Clean Architecture**, **CQRS**, and **Domain-Driven Design (DDD)** principles to provide a scalable and maintainable foundation for workspace management, project tracking, workflow automation, notifications, and future analytics.

+The architecture emphasizes separation of concerns, extensibility, and maintainability while serving as a practical learning project for modern backend engineering.

-> ⚠️ Project Status: Active Development
+> ⚠️ **Project Status: Active Development**
+>
-> Authentication, Workspace Management, Project Management, Task Tracking, and Real-Time Notifications are completed.
-Additional advanced modules are planned and will be added incrementally.
+> Authentication, Workspace Management, Project Management, Task Management, Real-Time Notifications, and the Workflow Automation Engine are fully implemented.
+>
+> The current development focus is expanding automated test coverage (Unit, Integration, and End-to-End testing), followed by Analytics & Reporting and additional collaboration features.

 ---